Content Delivery Networks (CDN): Good or Bad for SEO?

 What is a CDN and does it harm SEO - Especially for Images

-First off, I would like to clarify what CDNs are and how they are used.
-So, if you want to skip the introductory part, scroll to the main articles below:
+First and foremost, let’s clarify what CDNs are and how they are utilized.
+If you’re already familiar with this, feel free to skip ahead to the main articles provided below:

 What Is a Content Delivery Network (CDN)?

-Let’s say you have an article under the URL
+Imagine you have an article with the URL:

 Instead of having the hero image hosted by that URL